Alan Mannus: St Johnstone

 At the start of the 2012–13 season, Mannus played in both legs of the UEFA Europa League second qualifying round against Turkish side Eskişehirspor, as St Johnstone went on to lose 4–1 on aggregate and was eliminated in the tournament.
 In a match against Celtic on 15 September 2012, he was a starter throughout the match, making a number of save and helped the Saints beat The Bhoys 2–1.
 In a match against Inverness Caledonian Thistle on 27 October 2012, Mannus saved a penalty from Andrew Shinnie before he set up the equalising goal for David Robertson, in a 1–1 draw.
 He then produced an in form save from Kenny McLean's free-kick and David van Zanten in a 1–1 draw against St Mirren on 8 December 2012.
 During a 2–0 loss against Aberdeen on 22 December 2012, Mannus produced " four or five great saves", which local newspaper, The Courier stated that "if it hadn't been for his heroics in goal, the scoreline could have been a lot worse than 2–0."
 After the match, he acknowledged is fault for not preventing to concede a goal from international teammate Niall McGinn, who went on to score twice during the match.
 In a 1–1 draw against Celtic on 20 February 2013, Mannus produced another good saves from Gary Hooper and Lassad Nouioui.
-On the last game of the season, he helped the club win 2–0 to seal third place finish in the league and qualify for Europe again.
+In the last game of the season, he helped the club win 2–0 to seal third place finish in the league and qualify for Europe again.
 At the end of the 2012–13 season, Mannus made forty–one appearances in all competitions.
 For his performance, he signed another one-year contract with St Johnstone.
 For his performance, Mannus was awarded the Jailers Tours Player of the Year, SJFC Supporters' Bus Player of the Year and Barbosa Street Saints Player of the Year.